-I have tried and very pleased with their services and how they packaged the food!
-They even bubble wrapped those fragile vegetables and vacuum pack some of the vegetables and meat.
+I have tried and am very pleased with their services and how they packaged the food!
+They even bubble-wrapped those fragile vegetables and vacuum-packed some of the vegetables and meat.

 Pros: Halal produce.
 Low min. delivery order of $50 for free delivery.
 Loyalty rewards.